Caminha (Portugal) – Tui (Spain)

 - Their beautiful country (especially the ocean walk from Porto),

-- But most of all … yes, their wonderful Pastel de natas 😍
+- But most of all … yes, their tasty Pastel de natas 😍